 In only her first year of wrestling, Williams took home the first-place medal for the Hawaii State Tournament.
 This was her first taste of her future success.
 She later went on to win Folkstyle Nationals when she was in the 5th grade.

 At present, Williams is a three-time 6A state wrestling champion.
 In 2023, Williams also earned her first plaque in the 16U Girls Freestyle National Championship.
-She is number one in the nation for high school girl’s wrestling at the 140 lbs weight division.
+She is number one in the nation for high school girls wrestling at the 140 lbs weight division.

-“My motivation is wanting to continue to improve and get better,” said the Edmond North Wrestler.
 In the spring season, Williams competed at the Women’s World Team Trials in Spokane, Washington.
 She dominated her way through the tournament in the 65kg bracket and won 9-2 in the final best-of-three match against Isis France.
 This win secured her place on the U17 women’s wrestling world team.

 She went on to compete at the U17 Pan-American Championship, getting the gold medal for the USA.
 This win for Williams qualified her for the World Championship.